Your Anti Aging Diet Questions Answered: Real Research, Real Results

 - Metabolite level changes (metabolomic clocks)

 These clocks can detect subtle changes from dietary interventions.
 One study using the PhenoAge epigenetic clock found specific nutrients associated with either accelerated or decelerated aging in nearly 4,000 women.
-Nuclear magnetic resonance (NMR) spectroscopy helps develop metabolomics-based aging clocks that track metabolic changes associated with aging.
+These sophisticated tools help identify which foods and patterns matter most for your biological age.

 Just one gram of added sugar was linked to increased epigenetic age, even in people following otherwise healthy diets.
 Conversely, adherence to Mediterranean-style diets rich in antioxidant and anti-inflammatory foods was significantly associated with lower epigenetic age.